 Blink 1 time 1% - 20% left to upload meaning our progress is between 81% and 100%

 Optional step: to check if everything went smoothly, reconnect your phone to the eVscope.
 Go back to the User tab of the App.
-After a few minutes, the amount of data in the storage section should indicate “Storage: 1% used”.
+After a few minutes, the amount of data in the storage section should indicate “Storage: 0% used”.
 The transfer was a success.
+Sometimes, it can show 1%, and it's OK as well (the telescope kept its dark frames).